Understanding the financial ecosystem surrounding the development of medicines

-Governments recognise the importance of the life sciences industry to address major population health needs as well as to bring economic growth and employment opportunities.
-Understanding the financing of medicines R&D can help support life sciences innovation and ensure affordable and equitable access to the benefits of healthcare innovation by healthcare systems and populations globally.
+Governments recognise the importance of the biopharmaceutical industry to address major population health needs as well as to bring economic growth and employment opportunities.
+Understanding the financing of medicines R&D can help support innovation as well as efforts to ensure affordable and equitable access to the benefits of healthcare innovation by healthcare systems and populations globally.

-While there are numerous publications on the phases of R&D and on overall levels of investment, the economic and financial aspects of value creation and loss between different R&D phases are less well researched.
-Understanding how R&D is financed across the value chain, where and how transactions occur, and the way in which key investment and divestment decisions are taken, enables governments to make more informed policy decisions that optimise value for their citizens.
+While there are numerous publications on the phases of medicines R&D and on overall levels of investment, detailed analysis of financial value creation and decision-making around investments are scarce.
+Understanding how R&D is financed across the value chain and what influences investment decisions and financial transactions can enable governments to make more informed policy decisions that optimise value for their citizens.

-RAND Europe is collaborating with Strategies in Regulated Markets (SiRM) and LEK Consulting on a study which aims to establish a more detailed and nuanced understanding of how life sciences R&D is financed, where investments and transactions occur and between whom, and where and how value is created.
-The project has been commissioned by the Dutch Ministry of Health, Welfare and Sport and will focus on the Netherlands, as well as other EU member states, the United Kingdom, and the United States.
+RAND Europe collaborated with Strategies in Regulated Markets (SiRM) and LEK Consulting on a study which aimed to establish a more detailed and nuanced understanding of how medicines R&D is financed, where investments and transactions occur and between whom and how value is created.
+This international project was commissioned by the Dutch Ministry of Health, Welfare and Sport.

-The research team will conduct a literature review, analysis of proprietary databases providing financial information, interviews with a range of stakeholders (e.g. financial investors, research funders, medicines developers, and policymakers) and develop scenarios on plausible future directions for the financial ecosystem for medicines R&D. The outputs should be useful for future scientific research and contribute to an objective basis for a dialogue on the functioning of the financial ecosystem surrounding the development of medicines.
+The research team conducted a review of the literature, analysis of proprietary databases providing financial information, interviews and a future-focused scenario workshop with a range of stakeholders (e.g. public, private and not-for-profit investors, medicines developers, academics, regulators and policymakers).
+The outputs from this project can be useful for future scientific research and contribute to an objective basis for further dialogue on the functioning of the financial ecosystem surrounding the development of medicines.